Janel McCarville: International career

 During the 2006-2007 and 2007-2008 EuroLeague seasons, McCarville played for Good Angels Košice, Slovakia with former Charlotte Sting teammate Kelly Mazzante.
 In the fall of 2007, McCarville was named to the USA Select basketball team and helped that team take second place in the 2007 FIBA World League tournament.
 During the winter of 2009–2010, McCarville played for the Spartak Moscow Women's Basketball team.
 During the winters of 2010–2011 and 2011–2012, McCarville played for the Famila Schio Women's Basketball team.
 On September 12, 2012, The Canik Belediyesi basketball club was announced as having signed McCarville, as well as Detroit Shock veteran Cheryl Ford.
 McCarville Joined CCC Polkowice in 2013.
-McCarville is From February 2014 to October 2015, McCarville played center on the Kayseri (Turkey) AGU Spor team in the Turkish women's premier basketball league (KBSL).
+From February 2014 to October 2015, McCarville played center on the Kayseri (Turkey) AGU Spor team in the Turkish women's premier basketball league (KBSL).
 From July 2014 to July 2015, she played for AIK Basket Solna in Sweden.

+Coaching career

+While playing for Swedish Alviks Basketklubb, McCarville also worked as an assistant coach for the club's men's and women's teams.
+In 2022, she returned to Stevens Point to coach the girls' junior varsity basketball team at her high school alma mater, and then in 2022 she became head coach of the Stevens Point varsity girls' team.